How to Start Working Out at Home – For Beginners

 Here are some options for what to do when you experience a setback:

 - Planned a workout but suddenly feel like you have no energy at all?
 If you already feel exhausted in the morning, take a break from exercising and really focus on what you eat during this rest day to improve your nutrition.
-If you start feeling too tired later in the afternoon, take a walk to relax and get some movement in your day.
+If you start feeling too tired later in the afternoon, do a quick, easy workout to relax and get some movement in your day.

 - Feeling stressed or lost motivation for your workout plan?
 It’s normal to get overwhelmed.
-Skip a day and focus on getting enough quality sleep.
+Skip a day and focus on getting a quality night of sleep.

 - Skipped a couple of days and now you feel bad?
 Think about what caused this – was it a cheat meal, a tough day, or just a packed schedule?
 Learn something from it, because it will happen again.
 Prepare yourself to continue where you left off.
 Every setback can bring new insights and motivation if you are ready to look deeper 😉